 PICTURES ON THE INTERNET - 1M.
 Monologue (10 min), A teenage girl commits suicide after a "sexting" incident goes public.
 Her boyfriend deals with the fallout.
 "I am very intrigued with your character 'Christian' and his monologue following his arrest and girlfriend's suicide and I would love to perform this for my class, possibly the anti-bullying assembly my school has coming up."
 (Trey Cowan, actor, 2015) --Published in InterJACtions: Monologues at the Heart of Human Nature, Volume II, 2012 --Published in Audition Monologues for Young Men 2016 by Pioneer Drama Services, 2016

 THE RESIGNATION - 1M.
 Monologue (1 min), A socially awkward man writes his boss a resignation letter, in this comedic monologue.
 "Your weird, wild & wonderful solo work THE RESIGNATION has been selected for this year’s edition of ROAR!
 This year we received over 290 submissions."
-(Irena Saric, Riverside Theatre, 2015) "I watched the show on Friday, and the audience responded great to THE RESIGNATION, the actor was interrupted with laughter a few times and it ended with a long clap."
+(Irena Saric, Riverside Theatre, 2015) "What a nebbish!
+Funny, in a pathetic sort of way. if you ever need a piece about someone who really, REALLY doesn't get it, this is the short mono for you."
+(George Sapio, New Play Exchange, 2017) "I watched the show on Friday, and the audience responded great to THE RESIGNATION, the actor was interrupted with laughter a few times and it ended with a long clap."
 (Irena Saric, Riverside Theatre, 2016) --Performed at the Decatur Arts Festival in Decatur, GA, 2014 --Produced by Cone Man Running Productions in Houston, TX, 2015 --Produced by Riverside Theatre in Iowa City, IA, 2016

 SURVIVOR'S GUILT - 1M.
 Monologue (1 min), A man recalls having lunch with a murderer mere minutes before the attack, in this dramatic monologue. --Unproduced